nicklockwood/FXImageView/README.md

     - (void)setImageWithContentsOfURL:(NSURL *)URL;

 This method sets the image by loading it from the specified URL.
 If the `asynchronous` property is enabled, the image will be loaded on a background thread.
 The specified URL can be either a local or remote file, but note that loading remote URLs in synchronous mode is not recommended as it will block the main thread for an indeterminate time.

-    - (void)setImageWithBlock:(UIImage *(^)(void))block;

-This method sets the image by executing a block that will load or generate it according to whatever logic you specify.
-The primary benefit of this method is that in asynchronous mode, the loading will be queued and executed on a background thread, allowing you to provide bespoke loading logic without affecting performance.
-Note that you should ensure that your loading code is thread-safe if used in asynchronous mode.

 FXImageView properties
 ----------------